joonarafael/gh-arc-dind-kubernetes-for-dummies/README.md

 Set the minimum and maximum number of runners to some reasonable values.
 Low-end machines might not be able to handle more than a couple of runners.
 The computational strain of a single runner largely depends on the workflows you run on it.

-If you want, you can set maximum hardware resource limits for the runners.
+If you want, you can set maximum hardware resource limits for the runners, along with many other configurations.
 This is optional and not required.
 The complete original `values.yml` file provided by GitHub can be found [here](https://github.com/actions/actions-runner-controller/blob/master/charts/gha-runner-scale-set/values.yaml "actions-runner-controller/charts/gha-runner-scale-set/values.yaml at master · actions/actions-runner-controller").

 Update the `runnerImage` (present in two different places).
 If you are using a custom runner image, update the image name and tag.
 If you are using the default runner image, you can comment it out.